hallongrotta/VNEngine-Sharp/README.md

 # VNEngine Sharp
-A C# port of VNEngine and SceneSaveState.
-Only SceneSaveState functionality for Koikatsu working currently, can not export to a VN.
+A C# port of VNEngine and SceneSaveState (but mostly SceneSaveState).
-The intention of this port is to better integrate SceneSaveState and VNEngine with the current ecosystem of mods for Illusion games that use Bepinex.

 SceneConsole window is opened with 'B' by default.

 Ported from VNEngine 16.0.

+# Why should I use this?

+## Pros
+* Scene data persists even if UI is closed.
+* 100% less Python related bugs.

+## Cons
+* Larger file sizes
+* Less features and flexibility
+* 100% more C# related bugs.

 # Attributions